FACT-Finder/snage/docs/note.md

 ### 2. Header

 After the metadata a markdown header must follow.
-The header is the summary for whole change log note.
+The header is the summary for the whole change log note.

 ```markdown
 # Add `snage-lint` command